agrbin/v8boinc-remote/README.md

 ## v8boinc run

 Run will firstly invoke `v8boinc test && v8boinc estimate` with all flags passed to run invocation.
-If those subcommands return no errors, submition of tasks from `input/` to remote server will commence.
+If those subcommands return no errors, submission of tasks from `input/` to remote server will commence.

 After all tasks were submitted, process will wait for all results to return